osallou/python-mesos-http/README.md

 MesosClient must be executed in a separate thread as it keeps a loop pooling connection with the master.

 Submitted tasks should be in Protobuf format, library will convert them to JSON format.
+Tasks can also be directly provided in JSON, up to you to define the TaskInfo in JSON format...

 See sample/test.py for example.